Mononym

 A mononym is a name composed of only one word.
 An individual who is known and addressed by a mononym is a mononymous person.

-A mononym may be the person's only name, assigned to them at birth.
-This was routine in most ancient societies, and remains common in modern societies such as in Afghanistan, Bhutan, Indonesia, Java, Myanmar, Mongolia, Tibet, and South India.
+A mononym may be the person's only name, given to them at birth.
+This was routine in most ancient societies, and remains common in modern societies such as in Afghanistan, Bhutan, some parts of Indonesia (especially by older Javanese people), Myanmar, Mongolia, Tibet, and South India.

 In other cases, a person may select a single name from their polynym or adopt a mononym as a chosen name, pen name, stage name, or regnal name.
 A popular nickname may effectively become a mononym, in some cases adopted legally.
 For some historical figures, a mononym is the only name that is still known today.

 Etymology

-The word mononym is a direct loanword from the Greek word monṓnymo (μονώνυμο), which is a combination of the words mónos (μόνος, "single"), and ónoma (ὄνομα, "name").
+The word mononym comes from English mono- ("one", "single") and -onym ("name", "word"), ultimately from Greek mónos (μόνος, "single"), and ónoma (ὄνομα, "name").